mdb/tf-workspaces-demo/README.md

   resources (or combinations of resources), but are largely agnostic to the surrounding context.
 Child modules can be used and applied within parent Terraform projects, though they cannot be applied independently; they have no project-specific [state](https://developer.hashicorp.com/terraform/language/state) and [provider](https://developer.hashicorp.com/terraform/language/providers) configuration.
 As such, child modules enable reuse and [composability](https://developer.hashicorp.com/terraform/language/modules/develop/composition) -- and/or enforce best practices governance -- along different dimensions of concern.

+* **Couldn't `region` be an [input variable](https://developer.hashicorp.com/terraform/language/values/variables)?**

+  Rather than being encoded in the compound workspace naming convention, the Terraform project could utilize a `var.region` input variable, yes.
+However, this would lead to two problems:
+    1. Workspace naming collision.
+For example, `123_dev`'s `us-east-1` and `123_dev`'s `us-west-2` deployments would no longer have unique workspace names.
+    2. Workspace S3 state collision.
+For example, Terraform would attempt to use `s3://${BUCKET}/env:/123_dev/terraform.tfstate` for both `123_dev`'s `us-east-1` and `123_dev`'s `us-west-2` applications.